JetBrains-Research/coqpilot/README.md

 ## Brief technical overview

-`Coqpilot` fetches proofs from multiple completion services.
+`CoqPilot` fetches proofs from multiple completion services.
 Now we support:
 - a service that always returns a list of pre-defined in the settings tactics/coq sentances.
 - an [open-ai](https://openai.com) gpt service.
 - a service that fetches completions from the model, running locally in LM Studio.